richardvynz/Digital_e-wallet/README.md

-# e wallet using springboot and mongoDB
+# Electronic wallet using spring boot and mongoDB